pypa/packaging.python.org/source/tutorial.rst

 Creating and using Virtual Environments
 =======================================

-Currently, there are two viable tools for creating Python virtual environments:
-:ref:`virtualenv` and `pyvenv`_. `pyvenv`_ is only available in Python 3.3 &
-3.4, and only in Python 3.4, is :ref:`pip` & :ref:`setuptools` installed into
-environments by default, whereas :ref:`virtualenv` supports Python 2.6 thru Python 3.4 and :ref:`pip` & :ref:`setuptools` are installed by default in every version.

 The basic problem being addressed with virtual environments is one of dependencies and versions, and indirectly permissions.
 Imagine you have an application that needs version 1 of LibFoo, but another application requires